ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethods.md

 - **Invalid inputs**: Handling incorrect inputs.
 - **Boundary conditions**: Testing edge cases, such as setting maximum or minimum values.
 - **Exception handling**: Verifying that exceptions are properly thrown and handled when needed.
+> [!NOTE]
-> Note: Contributors should write tests using simulated hardware that can be run in offline mode only.
+> Contributors should write tests using simulated hardware that can be run in offline mode only.
 If a test requires actual hardware to run, please reach out to NI for further discussion before proceeding.
+>
 > TODO: The path for supporting this may change in the future to GitHub Issues.

 ### **General Practices for Writing Tests**